iftechfoundation/twine-cookbook/clamping_numbers/chapbook/chapbook_clamping_numbers.md

 ## Summary

 This example demonstrates how to limit a numeric variable to a value between a set range.
-This process is commonly known as **clamping**.
+This process is commonly known as clamping.

-The example adds a *clamp()* function to the existing built-in [*Math*](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math) global JavaScript object, which can then be called to achieve the desired result.
+The example adds a **clamp()** function to the existing built-in *[Math](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math)* global JavaScript object, which can then be called to achieve the desired result.

 This added function is then used within the [Vars Section](https://klembot.github.io/chapbook/guide/state/the-vars-section.html) to set a value before using an expression to show its value within the passage itself.